jundalisay/sp/content/en/research/galen/natural/book-2/chapter-06.md

 How could much presentation take place if it were not preceded by an abundant delivery229 of nutriment?

-If he calls the conveyance of food through the veins delivery, and its assumption by each of these simple and visible nerves and arteries not delivery but distribution,230 as some people have thought fit to name it, and then ascribes conveyance through the veins to the principle of vacuum-refilling alone, let him explain to us the assumption of food by the hypothetical elements.231
+If he calls the conveyance of food through the veins delivery, and its assumption by each of these simple and visible nerves and arteries not delivery but distribution, as some people have thought fit to name it, and then ascribes conveyance through the veins to the principle of vacuum-refilling alone, let him explain to us the assumption of food by the hypothetical elements.231

 There is no such thing as the refilling of a vacuum especially where the parts are very attenuated.

 Erasistratus writes about these cases in Book 2 of his “General Principles”:

 {{< q a="Erasistratus" >}}
 In the ultimate simple [vessels], which are thin and narrow, presentation takes place from the adjacent vessels.
 The nutriment is attracted through the sides of the vessels and deposited in the empty spaces left by the matter which has been carried away.
 {{< /q >}}